occisn/cl-utils/README.md

 Personal utilities for Common Lisp.

-When relevant, functions and macros are illustrated or checked with `SHOW-xxx` or `TEST-xxx` functions.
+When relevant, functions and macros are illustrated or checked with `SHOW-xxx`.
+A test suite is proposed.
+When implementation alternatives are possible, their speed is compared in test files (do not forget to set: speed = 3).

 File **arrays-and-vectors.lisp**
    - functions `vec-view-all-content` and `vec-preview`